Image: Nada Bakos and Bob Baer are trolled by the set dresser in Hunting Hitler Series 3

 One such tourist site is Erprobungsstelle Rechlin, the Luftwaffe’s secret testing facility to the north of Berlin, which is visited by Gerrard Williams, Lenny DePaul and a cute robot crawler in Episode 2 of the latest series.

-It is a measure of quite how badly researched “Hunting Hitler” actually is that the audience is led to believe that the, by then chronically ill, Fuhrer could have escaped from General Zhukov’s approaching Red Army hordes in April 1945, stuffed into the back seat of the trainer version of an Me 262 jet, while completely missing the most obvious connection with the secret operations of the Third Reich which should have been catnip to the conspiracy thesis storyliners of “Hunting Hitler.”
+It is a measure of quite how cynical and/or badly researched “Hunting Hitler” actually is that the audience is led to believe that the, by then chronically ill, Fuhrer could have escaped from General Zhukov’s approaching Red Army hordes in April 1945, stuffed into the back seat of the trainer version of an Me 262 jet, while completely missing the most obvious connection with the secret operations of the Third Reich which should have been catnip to the conspiracy thesis storyliners of “Hunting Hitler.”

 It is absolutely true that the Messerschmitt Me 262 fighter bombers of Jagdgeschwader 7 did indeed operate for Rechlin and its adjacent airfield at Lärz until the very last days of the Reich in early May 1945, and it is also true that the Luftwaffe did blow up many of the facilities at the base, including the hardened concrete hanger visited by the “Hunting Hitler” team.
 However, the spectacular destruction was not to cover up the escape of the Fuhrer as the programme leads its audience to think.
 It was a scorched earth policy to deny the approaching western allies and Russians usable infrastructure, technology and intelligence as well as to cover up evidence of war crimes.
 Indeed, as his armaments minister Albert Speer recalled after the war, it was a policy ordered by Hitler himself.